 The power of now

-- When I am consciously living in this exact moment, I cannot deny that nothing bad is happening.
+- I cannot deny that nothing bad happens when I consciously live in this moment.
 The power of now dissolves the pain, worry, and anxiety about the past and the future.
 These negative states of mind were a big part of my untreated alcoholism.
 The “twisted thinking” mentioned on page 133 of the Big Book was the best that the maladapted alcoholic ego could come up with.